abhig0502/Nexus_Backend/homework.md

 -How expres js basically handles request behind the scenes?
 -write a dummy auth middleware for admin
 -write a dummy auth middleware for all user routes

+-Create a free cluster on mongodb official website(mongo Atlas) -Install mongoose library
+-Connect your application to the Database "Connection-url"/devTinder -Call the connectDB function and connect to the database before starting application on 7777 -create a schema and usermodel
+-create POST/ signup API to add data to database
+-push some documents using api calls from postman -Error handling using try and catch block

+-JS object and json object difference
+-Add the express.json middleware to your app
+-Make your signup API dynamic to recieve data from the end user -User.findOne with duplicate email ids,which object returned -API-get user by email
+-API-Feed API - GET/feed -get all the users from the database